mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.2 Protocol Requirement

-A **protocol requirement** *m* is a statement in the declaration of the protocol that a type declared to conform to the protocol must have a member satisfying the requirements of *m*.
+A **protocol requirement** *m* is a statement in the declaration of a protocol that a type declared to conform to the protocol must have a member satisfying *m*.
 A member of `T` that satisfies the requirements of *m* is referred to as an *implementation* of *m*.